Oklahoma State Highway 7: Route description

 From its western terminus at the interchange with Interstate 44 and Lee Boulevard in Lawton, SH-7 is a multilane highway.
 It runs due east from Lawton for 10 mi before intersecting State Highway 65 in the unincorporated community of Pumpkin Center.
-It continues due east for 14 more miles on a straight stretch of highway only very slight curves, bypassing the town of Central High, before meeting US-81 north of Duncan.
+It continues due east for 14 more miles on a straight stretch of highway only very slight curves, bypassing the town of Central High, before meeting the Duncan Bypass in Duncan.

-SH-7 and US-81 overlap for 6 mi through Duncan, after which the state highway splits off to the east once again, still as a multilane highway, though it falls to a two-lane road after a few miles.
+SH-7 overlaps with the Duncan Bypass for 6 mi through Duncan, after which the state highway crosses US-81, and becomes a multilane highway again, though it falls to a two-lane road after a few miles.
 Next the highway passes through the town of Velma before meeting State Highway 76 in Ratliff City.
 The southern section of SH-74, which roughly mirrors SH-76's path, has its southern terminus at SH-7 seven miles (11 km) later, near Tatums.

 After crossing Interstate 35, SH-7 becomes a multilane highway once again.
 Three miles later, it meets US-77 near Davis.
 On the other side of Davis, SH-7 is the northern terminus of SH-110, a connector route to the town of Dougherty.
 Two miles west of Sulphur, the highway connects to the southern terminus of SH-7 Spur which connects to the Chickasaw Turnpike, a toll highway to Ada.
 After passing through Sulphur (where it has a brief concurrency with US-177), SH-7 travels six more miles, where it meets Highway 1.

 For 10 mi, SH-7 and SH-1 overlap, through the town of Mill Creek.
 This concurrency ends 3 mi south of Mill Creek, where it serves the unincorporated community of Reagan and the Slippery Falls Boy Scout Ranch.
 It shares a one-mile (1.6 km) three-route concurrency with US-377/SH-99.
 Thirteen miles east of the concurrency, it serves the town of Wapanucka, Oklahoma, where it intersects SH-48.
 Seventeen miles later, it ends at US-75 in Atoka.